kubecost/docs/allocation.md

 filterAnnotations | | Comma-separated list of annotations to match; e.g. `name:annotation-one,name:annotation-two` will return results with either of those two annotation key-value-pairs. filterLabels | | Comma-separated list of annotations to match; e.g. `app:cost-analyzer, app:prometheus` will return results with either of those two label key-value-pairs. filterServices | | Comma-separated list of services to match; e.g. `frontend-one,frontend-two` will return results with either of those two services. format | | Set to `csv` to download an accumulated version of the allocation results in CSV format.
+Set to `pdf` to download an accumulated version of the allocation results in PDF format.
 By default, results will be in JSON format. shareIdle | false | If `true`, idle cost is allocated proportionally across all non-idle allocations, per-resource.
 That is, idle CPU cost is shared with each non-idle allocation's CPU cost, according to the percentage of the total CPU cost represented. splitIdle | false | If `true`, and `shareIdle == false` Idle Allocations are created on a per cluster or per node basis rather than being aggregated into a single "\_idle\_" allocation. idleByNode | false | If `true`, idle allocations are created on a per node basis.
 Which will result in different values when shared and more idle allocations when split.